codeZ3ro/Thesis-Template/README.md

 # Thesis Template
 This template is basend on scrreprt from KOMA-Script.
+It suits perfect for creating a bachelor or master thesis.

 The document has the following structure:

 |MainDoc.tex:
 |-prmbl.tex